All Things Stewart Springs

 "We'll continue to offer it to a few select outside groups, if only to subsidize our own private gig, giving people a chance to adjust -- not from any love for the great unwashed (gimmeabreak) -- to minimize unpleasant fallout.

-"Heck, we'll transform it to serve our own exclusive gig so gradually, they'll never know what hit them until it's too late.
+"Hey, we'll transform it to serve our own exclusive gig so gradually, they'll never know what hit them until it's too late.
+And years down the road, if we get tired to owning it, we can make a killing re-selling it.
 (Ain't power grand?)"

 Having briefly visited as booked groups over the years for workshops and long seeking their own place, Pneuma people and/or their associates one day approached the manager and expressed interest in maybe taking over the place if Foggy wanted to sell and the price was right.

-Their higher-ups and funders were perhaps at best little more than remotely aware -- or possibly much concerned -- of the realm's once sterling public service tradition...one every true-blue spa-culture fan, budding newbie and aware visitor seemed to naturally intuit and resonate with (while doing their best to tune out any bothersome profit- and excessive control-minded energies)...some even reportedly tuned into a protective angelic presence said to watch over the grounds.
-(On a lunch break now, if so, or perhaps letting this all happen just to wake people up to the need to permanently preserve and protect the place once and for all from any who would selfishly exploit it at the expense to the public good.)
+Their higher-ups and funders were perhaps at best little more than remotely aware of -- or possibly much concerned about -- the realm's once sterling public service tradition...one every true-blue spa-culture fan, budding newbie, and aware visitor seemed to naturally intuit and resonate with while doing their best to tune out any bothersome profit- and excessive control-minded energies...some even reportedly tuned into a protective angelic presence said to watch over the grounds.
+(On a lunch break now, if so, or perhaps letting this all happen just to wake people up to the need to permanently preserve and protect the place once and for all from any who would selfishly exploit it at the expense of the public good.)

-With the then legal steward and salaries managers failing to appreciate the importance of transferring operations to an appropriate new steward and thus perpetuate the realm's tradition -- perhaps tired of being saddled with the peculiar place for 34 years, especially after his daughter Crystal, after a trial run, had opted out of taking it over -- it was ripe for the plucking for some new 'owner' likewise unappreciative of the place's legacy to do with what they wanted.
+With the then legal steward and salaries managers failing to appreciate the importance of transferring operations to an appropriate new steward and thus perpetuate the realm's tradition -- perhaps tired of being saddled with the peculiar place for 34 years, especially after his daughter Crystal after a trial run opted out of taking it over -- it was ripe for the plucking for a new 'owner' likewise unappreciative of the place's legacy to do with whatever they wanted.

 Never mind that countless visitors had life-transforming experiences on the grounds.
-Writer over the years witnessed several people experiencing moments of profound illumination -- some in extraordinary, wide-open crown chakra meditations, others walking around grounds in profoundly blissful states, radiating fifty thousand watt energy fields.
-Writer, while never reaching such rarefied heights himself, did have the experience of a lifetime volunteering in the joy of service while living on the grounds for 30 months.
+Writer over the years witnessed several experiencing moments of profound illumination -- some in extraordinary, wide-open crown chakra meditations, others walking around grounds in profoundly blissful states, radiating fifty thousand watt energy fields.
+Writer, while never reaching such rarefied heights himself, was blessed to experience the enriching experience of a lifetime volunteering in the joy of service while living on the grounds 30 months and continuing cold plunge service for over a decade after.

 Intent: after greater wealth?
 Or just total